A Step to Decouple Optimization in 3DGS: Related Work

 \section{Related Work}

-\textbf{``Coupling'' in 3DGS Optimization:} 3DGS commonly inherits the Adam optimizer from DNNs.
-However, its synchronous optimization causes primitives in invisible viewpoints to undergo overlooked update steps.
-Sparse Adam \citep{mallick2024taming} introduces asynchronous updates that improve efficiency, yet the insufficient recognition of update-step coupling results in degraded performance.
-Regularization in 3DGS is also coupled with the photometric loss, akin to L2 weight regularization in adaptive gradient algorithms for DNNs.
-As analyzed in AdamW \citep{loshchilov2017decoupled}, the coupling of adaptive gradients in Adam makes the effective strength of regularization governed by the second moment, thereby motivating weight decay decoupling.
-A similar idea is reflected in \citep{rota2025revising}, which—though not explicitly designed for decoupling—replaces opacity reset in vanilla 3DGS with a constant opacity decay during densification, effectively constructing an AdamW-style optimizer.
+\textbf{``Coupling'' in 3DGS Optimization:} 3DGS commonly adopts the Adam optimizer as in DNNs.
+However, its synchronous optimization induces overlooked update steps for primitives that are invisible from the current viewpoint.
+Sparse Adam~\citep{mallick2024taming} introduces asynchronous updates to improve efficiency, yet the insufficient recognition of update-step coupling results in degraded performance.
+Regularization gradients in 3DGS are also coupled with photometric gradients through adaptive preconditioning of Adam, analogous to the coupling between L2 regularization and adaptive gradient preconditioning in DNN optimization.
+As analyzed in AdamW~\citep{loshchilov2017decoupled}, such coupling makes the effective strength of regularization depend on the second-moment estimates, thereby motivating weight decay decoupling.
+A similar idea is reflected in~\citep{rota2025revising}, which, although not explicitly designed for decoupling, replaces opacity reset in vanilla 3DGS with a constant opacity decay during densification, effectively constructing an AdamW-style optimizer.
 Nevertheless, this approach neglects the physical properties of opacity and the varying significance of individual primitives.
-The central contribution of this work is to further decouple and recompose 3DGS optimization and, through this process, reinterpret redundancy in 3DGS and reconstruction quality in 3DGS-MCMC from an optimization perspective.
+The central contribution of this work is to further decouple and recompose 3DGS optimization, thereby reinterpreting primitive redundancy in vanilla 3DGS and reconstruction quality in 3DGS-MCMC from an optimization perspective.